Hiepga20cm/KMATASK/README.md

 # Features

 * User authentication and authorization
+* Login by Qrcode
+* Forgot Password
 * Audio and Video Chat
-* Messaging with storage of messages in the database
+* Messaging E2E
 * Sending invitation to friends
 * Able to accept or reject an invitation
 * Online indicator